 Park visitors agree: riding along the 27-mile Park Loop Road is the best way to do a quick tour of Acadia (and makes a strong case for renting a car).
-Popular sites and trails like Sand Beach, Thunder Hole and Otter Cliff can all be reached from here.
+Popular sights and trails like Sand Beach, Thunder Hole and Otter Cliff can all be reached from here.
 Just start your trek at the Hulls Cove Visitors Center, then snake your way around the east side of Mount Desert Island.

 Public restrooms are also scattered along the loop, but with the lack of concession stands and eateries, it's probably wise to pack your own lunch.
-Also keep in mind that for a majority of the 20 miles, the Loop's traffic goes one way, with a second lane provided for visitors to park and take in the view near Wildwood Stables.
+Also keep in mind that for a majority of the 27 miles, the loop's traffic goes one way, with a second lane provided for visitors to park and take in the view near Wildwood Stables.
 Recent travelers also recommended starting your drive early in the morning, as the road tends to get congested with tourists as the day goes on, especially in the busy summer months.
 Some reviewers also said that cell service was spotty, so make sure you pick up a map at the visitors center before you start your drive in case your GPS cuts out along the way.

-Although the Loop stays open year-round, large stretches do close for the winter season from December to mid-April.
+Although the loop stays open year-round, large stretches do close for the winter season from December to mid-April.
 Check the National Park Service's website for more details on road closures.

 More Best Things To Do in Acadia National Park